richchang0721-boop/rsta-v2-demo-/paper/RSTA_V3_OSD_Framework.md

 The distinction between these two patterns is central to V3's diagnostic value.

+Note: "drift" in this framework refers exclusively to conversation-level semantic state evolution under fixed model weights, not parameter drift or distribution shift in the training sense.

 ### 2.4 Transition

 A Transition is a discrete event in which the model's State crosses a threshold relative to its Identity.
 It marks the moment at which accumulated trajectory displacement becomes categorically significant.